How much did the Trump administration pay Washington farms to make up for the trade war?

 Here is how Washington’s apples may be affected by tariffs

-Search the McClatchy Washington database to see how much money farmers in your county got in trade-war tariff subsidies.
+Search the McClatchy Washington database to see how much money farmers in your county got in trade-war tariff subsidies, according to data obtained by The Associated Press.

 (Hint: To see all payments, leave the search fields empty and just hit the “Search” button.)